Eastbourne: Education

 Eastbourne has 6 state secondary schools, 17 state primary schools, 1 primary special school and 2 secondary special schools.
-Parts of the University of Brighton are based in the Meads area of the town.
+Parts of the University of Brighton were based in the Meads area of the town.
 There are several language colleges and schools, with students coming mainly from Europe.

 East Sussex College is a large further education college with a campus in Eastbourne.
 This state-funded college provides a range of GCSE, GCE A Level, BTEC and vocational programmes for students aged 16–19 years of age, plus a full range of adult FE programmes.
 It originated from a 2001 merger between Lewes Tertiary College and Eastbourne College of Arts and Technology (ECAT) to form Sussex Downs College, which then took over Park College (the old Eastbourne Sixth Form college) in 2003.
 In 2018, a further merger with Sussex Coast College in Hastings formed the current East Sussex College.

 Health and emergency services

 The town is served by Eastbourne District General Hospital, part of East Sussex Healthcare NHS Trust.
 As of 2014, the maternity unit of the hospital has been permanently transferred to the Conquest Hospital, Hastings after years of campaigning to save the unit.
 An earlier hospital, St Mary's, opened on Vicarage Road in 1877 as the infirmary to the local workhouse; it was demolished in 1990.
 Eastbourne Fire Station is in Whitley Road, and the town's police station is in Grove Road.
 Eastbourne has an RNLI lifeboat station.
 A new boat named Diamond Jubilee was launched in 2012 by the Earl and Countess of Wessex.

 Eastbourne Blind Society was founded in 1923, with a centre opened on Longstone Road in 1963.
 In 2018 the society had almost 800 members.